-Koikeya Suppa Mucho Potato Chips
+Koikeya Suppa Mucho Ume Chips

-the Suppa Mucho Ume plum-flavored chips mainly consists of Non-GMO potato, vegetable oil, sugar, glucose, powdered ume vinegar, salt, powdered vinegar, powdered soy sauce, ume seasoning powder, green nori (laver) seaweed, and oligosaccharide.
+the Suppa Mucho Ume chips mainly consist of Non-GMO potato, vegetable oil, sugar, dextrose, powdered ume vinegar, salt, powdered vinegar, powdered soy sauce, ume seasoning powder, Aosa seaweed, and oligosaccharide.

 By the way, the plums for this product are produced in Kishu, Wakayama Prefecture, a famous production area of Ume.

 The calories per bag (61 grams) are 343 kcal, and these treats contain 0.8 g salt equivalents in total.